 From her upbringing in a small southern town known for Duck Dynasty to becoming the lead talent on her own show, Roots to Ranches, Elise Wiggins understands that the art of making food is a journey, not a destination.
 This journey is best exemplified in her diverse arsenal of eateries.
-Elise is currently in the process of launching Stapleton’s premier Southern fried chicken and Louisiana Southern sides food trailer, all while slinging Italian fare as the Executive Chef and Owner of Cattivella.
+Elise is currently in the process of launching Stapleton’s premier Southern fried chicken and Louisiana Southern sides food trailer, all while slinging Italian fare as the Executive Chef and Owner of Cattivella, one of the best restaurants in Denver.

-Elise sat down with the Kitchen Distributors team to chat kitchen inspiration, her go-to meals and two kitchen appliances that help her get the most out of her ingredients.
+Elise sat down with the Kitchen Distributors team to chat about kitchen inspiration, her go-to meals, and two kitchen appliances that help her get the most out of her ingredients.

 The Ideal Kitchen Setup